vkrishnanb-directionsonit/js-basic-lessons/notes/bvk_notes/1/14-different-ways-of-declaring-functions.md

 - **With function keyword**

   _Important:_ These are **hoisted**, meaning JavaScript 'hoists' or puts them at the top of the file.
-So if we try to run a function defined with function keyword before it is defined/ above its definition, there's no error and the function is executed successfully.
+So if a function is defined with the _function_ keyword, and if we try to run it  before it is defined ( above its definition), then there's no error and the function is executed successfully.

   ```javascript
   function doctorize(firstName) {